JessicaLanDang/JessicaLanDang/README.md

 ## What sparked my interest in Neuroscience?

-It all started in my first term of my third year when I took the course Perceptual Processes (NESC 2150).
+It all started in my first term of my third year when I took the course Perceptual Processes *(NESC 2150)*.
 That's when it hit me - I wasn't just interested in the molecular aspects typical of hard sciences, nor was I solely drawn to the environmental and behavioural aspects of Psychology.
 What really captivated me was the connection between these two worlds.
 I fell in love with how the brain, nervous system, and body shaped our perception of the world, our emotions, learning processes, and decision-making - both consciously and unconsciously.
 It's absolutely thrilling to explore the underlying mechanisms that drive our behaviour.

-In essence, I'm fascinated by how "the brain makes us behave as we do." 🧠✨
+In essence, I'm fascinated by how ***"the brain makes us behave as we do."*** 🧠✨

 ## What's next for me?

-My ultimate goal right now is to get into medical school.
+My ultimate goal right now is to get into medical school 🏥.
 However, as an international student, there are some hurdles to overcome:
 - I'm not currently eligible to apply to most medical school in Canada (as of my international status).
 - Even if I were, the tuition fees are astronomical! 💸